lansinghd/ADVi3pp-User-Manual/01-How-to-Flash.md

 ### Mainboard Option 1 - Flashing using Cura

+**WARNING**: Some (recent) versions of Cura for Windows have a bug and it is not possible to flash with them (the flashing process gets stuck).
+Cura **3.3.x versions** are known to have this problem.
+[Version 3.2.1](https://ultimaker.com/en/products/ultimaker-cura-software/download-request/174) is working.

 * if net yet done, download Cura.
 I recommend either:
     * [Cura for Wanhao](http://www.wanhao3dprinter.com/Down/ShowArticle.asp?ArticleID=56) if you directly connect the printer to your computer with a USB cable
     * [Ultimaker Cura 3](https://ultimaker.com/en/products/ultimaker-cura) if, for example, you are using OctoPrint to print